Books

 This short book is a clearly-written how-to step-by-step manual for turning a large game animal skin — moose, elk, caribou, deer, or similar — into beautiful, soft, smoke-tanned buckskin using traditional brain-tanning methods.
 Drawing on years of hands-on experience processing hides in Alaska, this guide covers everything from field care of the fresh hide through fleshing, braining, wringing, softening, and smoking.
 Written for both beginners and experienced tanners looking to refine their technique.

-Free
+Free Ebooks

 Field Notes, Linked with the Ethnographic Record

-A practical guide to shedding domestication — from community self-reliance and wild food sovereignty to hunting, primitive skills, and the rejection of technological dependency.
-Drawn from nearly two decades of fieldwork and on-the-ground rewilding practice, this essay maps the pathways back to a feral existence.
+On-the-ground prescriptions and pathways for shedding domestication — from community self-reliance and wild food sovereignty to hunting, primitive skills, and the rejection of technological dependency.

 Originally published in Black & Green Review #4.
-Now available as a free download.

 Coming Soon